Aluminum Model Toys: Restoration aftermarket

-Today, because of the high value of old promotional, friction and annual kit cars in 1:25 scale, a “cottage industry” boom has taken place.
-Parts for these valuable old cars are being cast in high-quality resin and sold online by such vendors as R & R Resin and Star Models.
-A skilled modeler can now restore a broken promo that was played with as a toy decades ago to like-new condition.
-Such parts as hood ornaments, wheels, tires, and even windshield frames from delicate convertibles are available.
-Some parts that were originally chrome-plated are available pre-chromed for easy restoration, others are cast in unplated resin and require chrome plating.
+As interest in vintage promotional, friction-powered, and annual kit cars in 1:25 scale increased, a market for reproduction parts developed.
+Replacement components are produced in resin and sold by specialized vendors.
+These parts are used by collectors and hobbyists to restore or repair older models.
+Available components include hood ornaments, wheels, tires, windshield frames, and other accessories.
+Some replacement parts are offered with chrome finishes, while others are supplied as unplanted resin and may require additional finishing by the purchaser.

 In addition to parts, complete and partial resin kits in the original 1:25 scale are also available.
 These are typically reproductions of original promos and include many of the features of the original kit including whitewall tires, metal axles, and hoods molded into the body.
 The Modelhaus was a top-quality producer of scale resin kits, but they are no longer in business.
 Some resin makers offer partial kits which require additional parts (from kits currently produced).
 A good example of a partial reproduction kit in resin is the 1971 Dodge Demon.
 Although the original MPC Demon kit is worth hundreds of dollars, the SMH Resins Demon kit (around $50 retail) can be combined with AMT's current Plymouth Duster kit to finish.
 Some offerings are models that were never available when the kits were first issued.
 For example, Modelhaus offered a 1:25 scale resin model of the 1973 Chevrolet Caprice Estate Wagon, based on the original Caprice hardtop promo.
 These new issues originally sold at rather high prices, often $50 to $100 each, but because Modelhaus is now out of business, these sell for upwards of $300.